 “I’m attracted to stories that don’t follow traditional song structures,” reflects Schaffner.
 “I feel like songs are a medium to project my influences, which in many cases come from cinema.”

 Horror films were a fixture of Schaffner’s upbringing, citing Carlos Enrique Taboada’s “Hasta El Viento Tiene Miedo” and “Más Negro Que La Noche,” works by French director Jean Rollin and other classics of 1960s and 1970s cinema as favorites within her family.
 In fact, Schaffner attended film school when she was 21, and has directed most of her music videos – all of which carry distinct influences from the horror genre ranging from costuming to found-footage style cinematography.
 Her video for recent single “Enfermos Mentales” even splices together grainy shots of Dani Shivers at home with clips of Dario Argento’s 1985 film “Phenomena.”

-Half Ghost is being released via French imprint Cranes Records, and will receive a limited edition vinyl pressing that includes a holographic mirror installation attached to the center of the record.
+Released via French imprint Cranes Records and mixed by Marin Esteban, Half Ghost will receive a limited edition vinyl pressing that includes a holographic mirror installation attached to the center of the record.
 According to Schaffner, while the album closes a long-running narrative trilogy, it will also be her final English album.
 “About a year ago, I wasn’t sure what would come next,” she says.
 “I thought this would be the last Dani Shivers record all together, but I started writing a lot of songs in Spanish and even released an EP called Una Secta Basada En Tí.
 Actually, I’m already working on a sequel called Hereje.”